Last year, Sabrina Cohen-Hatton shared her truth.

 “In my job, I also see a lot of loss, and there’s something particularly poignant about it at Christmas.
 So I never, ever take those who I’m lucky enough to love for granted.
 I hold them close.
 And at this time of year, I hold them a little bit closer.”

 Since sharing her story, Cohen-Hatton has been named one of Marie Claire’s Future Shapers, appeared on Radio 4’s iconic Desert Island Discs and spoken on stage at the Downs Festival in Bristol.
 She also became a Big Issue Ambassador and represented us at the Homeless World Cup and the World’s Big Sleep Out in Trafalgar Square.

-In the Christmas Edition of The Big Issue, Cohen-Hatton, who was also appointed Chief Fire Officer of the West Sussex Fire and Rescue Service during 2019, looks back at her decision to tell her story – and talks about her eventful year.
+In last year’s Christmas edition of The Big Issue, Cohen-Hatton – who was also appointed Chief Fire Officer of the West Sussex Fire and Rescue Service during 2019 – looked back at her decision to tell her story, and opened up about her eventful year.

 I was worried about sharing my story.
 It took me several attempts to transition from the streets to having secure accommodation, a job and then what felt like a reintegration back into society, which previously I didn’t feel had any place for me.
 I had to move somewhere I didn’t know, with people who didn’t know me or my history and wouldn’t judge or look at me with pity.
 So you try to look forward and not back.
 It ended up being something I shut away in a box, and I closed that box so tightly that the lid would never come off.

 Let me be clear, there is absolutely nothing to be ashamed of, but when people abuse you or look but don’t actually see you every day, it is impossible not to have some deep-seated sense of shame.
 I was having bad dreams about people knowing about my history.